 Germany has one official language – German.
-But there are a lot of different dialects of German that is spoken.
-High German, which is taught in school, is mostly spoken in the northern parts of the country.
-The eastern and southern parts speak different dialects, though not everyone in other parts of the country understands everyone.
-I would say, that, except for children, almost everyone understands High German, but they may not speak it.
+But there are a lot of different dialects of German that are spoken.
+High German, which is taught in school, is mostly spoken in the country’s northern parts.
+The eastern and southern parts speak different dialects.
+I would say that, except for children, almost everyone understands High German, but they may not speak it.

-Anything in writing is in High German and news are also in high German (so if you want to improve your German skills keep in mind that it is important where to visit).
+Anything in writing is in High German, and news is also in high German (so if you want to improve your German skills, keep in mind that it is important where to visit).

 People think that German sounds harsh and aggressive, like Arabic, but I’ve never noticed that.
 Sometimes people hear others speaking German and think they are arguing, but it’s just the way they talk.
-I have written down some of the most important sentences for travellers that you can check out here.
+I have written down some of the most important sentences for travelers that you can check out here.

-If you are a first time visitor to Germany, it’s important to know what to expect from the people.
+If you are a first-time visitor to Germany, it’s important to know what to expect from the people.
 A common perception is that Germans are rude and cold.
 They are not the friendliest or most fun people, but if you need help, they will give it.
 Feel free to approach people.
 They might be reserved, but they are still polite.

-Best Time to Visit
+Best Time to Visit Germany

 It really depends on what you expect from your Germany holidays.
 Are you looking for some fun winter sports?
 Then you should visit some areas in Eastern Germany or Southern Germany from December to February.